Taras (mythology)

-In Greek mythology, Taras (Τάρας) was the eponymous founder of the Greek colony of Taras (Tarentum, modern Taranto), in Magna Graecia (today South Italy).
+In Greek mythology, Taras (Τάρας) was the eponymous founder of the Greek colony of Taras (Tarentum, modern Taranto), in Magna Graecia (today Southern Italy).

 Family

 Taras was the son of Poseidon and Satyrion, either a Tarentine nymph or a daughter of Minos.

 Mythology

 When Taras was shipwrecked, his father rescued him by sending a dolphin which he rode to traverse the sea from the promontory of Taenarum to the south of Italy.
 Brought ashore, Taras founded Tarentum which was named in his honour.
 According to Pausanias, he was worshiped as a hero who named both the city and the river, Taras after himself.

 Taranto

 Note that a harbour close by Taranto is still called Torre Saturo (derived from Satyrion).
 It was in Torre Saturo, almost 15 km south of Taranto, that Spartan colonists settled their first colony in Taranto zone.
 Later, around 706 BC, they conquered the Iapygian city of Taranto.
 On the coinage of the ancient city of Taras, the son of Poseidon is depicted on a dolphin, sometimes with his father's trident in one hand; the same image is depicted on the modern city emblem.